-The cost of insuring corporate bonds in Australia from non-payment climbed, according to traders of credit-default swaps.
+The cost of insuring corporate bonds in Australia against non-payment rose to the highest in almost three weeks, according to traders of credit-default swaps.

 Credit-default swap indexes are benchmarks for insuring bonds against default and traders use them to speculate on credit quality.
 A drop signals improving perceptions of creditworthiness, while an increase suggests the opposite.